-The legal name of the Non-Profit Corporation shall be known as the Association of Military Legal Administrators, and shall herein be referred to as “Association.”
+The legal name of the Non-Profit Corporation shall be known as the Association of Military Legal Administrators and herein be referred to as “Association.

 ARTICLE II – PURPOSE

-The Association is established within the meaning of IRS Publication 557 Section 501(c)(3) Organization of the Internal Revenue Code of 1986, as amended (“the Code”) or the corresponding section of any future federal tax code and shall be operated exclusively for,
+The Association is established within the meaning of IRS Publication 557 Section 501(c)(3) Organization of the Internal Revenue Code of 1986, as amended (“the Code”) or the corresponding section of any future federal tax code and shall be operated exclusively,